-For a start it’s hard for me to write about inclusivity in a sense, as I’m not a very social gamer outside of my circle and thus far I haven’t had any personal experiences of feeling excluded or harassed.
-But the reason I haven’t demonstrates my point; I’m scared, and that’s not right that I should feel that way.
+Let me start by saying that I’m not a very social gamer outside of my (very small) circle and I haven’t had any personal experiences yet of feeling excluded or harassed within the board game community.
+But the reason I haven’t stepped outside of my inner circle as of yet demonstrates my point; I’m scared, and that’s not right that I should feel that way.
 But I do.
 I am dreading the day it happens to me, and I’m sure it will.
-I feel like my time is coming, like I’ve ‘got away with it’ for too long, and when it does I’ll have to front someone up about it.
-I’m not shy to do that, I just hate the fact that I’d have to.
-So the subject of inclusivity is the very thing holding me back; from being more present in the real life world of table top gaming, and interacting with strangers.
+I feel like my time is coming, like I’ve ‘got away with it’ for too long, and when it does I’ll have to confront someone about it.
+I’m not afraid to do that, I just hate the fact that I’d have to.
+So the subject of inclusivity is the very thing holding me back- from being more present in the real life world of tabletop gaming, and interacting with strangers.
 It’s The Fear.

 It’s so frustrating.
-Why should I feel threatened or scared?
+Why should I feel threatened?
 I love the hobby just as much as the next person, it’s supposed to be about having fun and interacting, being a woman shouldn’t make a difference to anything.
-But I hear about it happening often.
-Not just threats and dangers to women, but people of different ethnicities, disabilities and sexual orientation being targeted.
-My response is usually one of ‘What the actual fuck?’
-Why would somebody say that/do that/behave that way?’
+But I hear about it happening so often.
+Because of gender, ethnicity, disability, sexual orientation, and other reasons that still make say ‘What the actual fuck?’
+Why would somebody say that, do that, behave that way?’
 But these things do happen.
-Perhaps not to everyone but to some people.
+Perhaps not to everyone but to a lot of people.
 On the other side of the coin, not everyone is putting out nasty negative vibes or doing bad things.
 But again, some people are.
-These are the people really spoiling it for everyone else and it’s our responsibility not to ignore it.
+These are the people really spoiling it for everyone else and we shouldn’t ignore it.

-I will not change the way I dress, or act, in the sense that I’m not going to stop wearing cute clothes, or bad taste t shirts, or change my fundamentally dorky personality to fit in.
-If people think badly of me for those things then that’s ok.
-It doesn’t make me any less of a knowledgeable tabletopper, or an unworthy gaming opponent if I wear a dress instead of a t shirt, or giggle like a maniac at dumb jokes, and it’s not hurting anyone.
-Just like I respect and don’t judge others for how they choose to dress or behave if it’s not harmful or nasty to anyone.
-We might not necessarily click or get on like a house on fire.
+I won’t change the way I dress or act, in the sense that I’m not going to stop wearing cute clothes or change my fundamentally dorky personality to fit in.
+If people think badly of me for those things then… okay!
+I know it doesn’t make me any less of a knowledgeable tabletop gamer, or an unworthy gaming opponent if I wear a dress instead of a t shirt one day, or giggle like a maniac at silly jokes.
+I respect others for how they choose to dress or behave if it’s not harmful to anyone.
+We may not necessarily click or get on like a house on fire on a personal one-to-one level.
 And that’s ok, that’s normal.
-You don’t always like someone just because they’re into the same stuff as you, and that’s also ok.
-As long as you’re being respectful to each other and not singling out and deliberately offending or harming a particular person.
+You don’t always get on with another person just because they’re into the same stuff as you, you might not be their cup of tea and vice versa.
+You can just be respectful toward one another and go about your lives.

 I love the holiday season, and I loooooove buying people presents.
 I am a just a little bit of a master gift finder and an Internet shopping sleuth.
 This is the time of year I thank myself for all those random screenshots I took to remind me of a person or a store.
 I have a very good long-term memory and ridiculous attention to detail; I will remember a little thing that someone mentioned in the past, or perhaps something they looked at six months ago but couldn’t afford.
 I like to think I get to know people well enough to know what they’d like to receive.